- Laura Lee

 2. Tarjetas del Día de San Valentín

 Have students exchange Valentine's Day cards!
 27 unique cards for gently reviewing masculine & feminine nouns, simple pronouns, yo form verbs, ser and adjectives.
-Students can read their cards aloud and talk about the meaning.
-Then, have them write their own heart felt messages with simple sentences like "Tú eres + an adjective" or "Tú eres mi + a noun."
+Students read their cards aloud and talk about the meaning.
+Then, write their own heart felt messages with simple sentences like "Tú eres + an adjective" or "Tú eres mi + a noun."

 3. Conjugation Hearts